harshsingh32/Recipe-Search-App/README.md

 ## [Recipe Search App 🥗](https://recipe-api-blush.vercel.app)

 Welcome to the Recipe Search App!
 This web application allows users to discover healthy and nutritious food recipes using Edamam's API.
-Whether you're a seasoned chef 👨‍🍳 or a culinary enthusiast 👩‍🍳, our app makes finding the perfect recipe a breeze.The app also provides information on the nutritional value of each recipe, including calorie count, breakdown, preparing chart.
+Whether you're a seasoned chef 👨‍🍳 or a culinary enthusiast 👩‍🍳, our app makes finding the perfect recipe a breeze.The app also provides information on the nutritional value of each recipe, including calorie count, breakdown, preparing various chart.

 ## [🔗 Project](https://recipe-api-blush.vercel.app)